HISTORY OF THE ALL SAINTS CHURCH

 THE ROLE OF WEIRTON STEEL IN THE LIFE OF ALL SAINTS CHURCH

+You cannot separate the story or the history of All Saints Greek Orthodox Church without mentioning the development of the Weirton Steel Company and the City of Weirton.
 In 1905, the Weirton Steel Company began as a small tin plate mill in Clarksburg, West Virginia.
 Mr. Ernest T. Weir and Mr. J.R.
 Phillips took the Clarksburg tin mill and turned it into a major unit of the country’s fifth largest steel producer at the time, the National Steel Corporation.
-As it outgrew its surroundings, the company was forced to consider a new location.
+As it outgrew its surroundings, the company was forced to consider a new location. |

 In 1909, Mr. Weir himself selected the site on the Ohio River at what is now Weirton, West Virginia.
 The new plant had 10 hot mills, and finishing facilities were in operation before the end of the year.
 With the purchase of the tin mill in Steubenville in 1911, the company became the largest independent producer of tin plate.
 Mr. Weir, along with Mr. J.C.
 Williams, started the long planned step toward integrated steel production.
 In 1918, the name of the company was officially changed to the Weirton Steel Company.